 Unhealthy versions of this subtype are both compulsive and anti-social.
 They get involved in dangerous situations and get a rush from living on the edge.
-Gambling, extreme sexual activity, and excessive money-spending deplete their resources.
+Gambling, extreme intimate activity, and excessive money-spending deplete their resources.
 This is because they overestimate their power and wealth.
 Such people can be physically destructive and violent which can lead to a mental breakdown or even death.

 Examples of Type 7w8: John F Kennedy, Howard Stern, Malcolm Forbes

 Core childhood conflict that makes type 1w2 the way they are is ‘self-judgment’.
 This means that they try to be their own worst critic so that by doing so they can prevent anyone from criticizing them.
 They are highly vigilant of any mistakes they make and abide by strict rules and ethics to justify their existence.